Jared Isaacman, billionaire who's flown with SpaceX, confirmed as new NASA administrator

 The Senate confirmed billionaire Jared Isaacman to be NASA administrator on Wednesday in a 67 to 30 vote after he was nominated to run the agency for the second time last month.

-Transportation Secretary Sean Duffy, who has been serving as the interim NASA administrator, congratulated Isaacman, Reuters reported he wrote on X, wishing the new administrator, "success as he begins his tenure and leads NASA as we go back to the Moon in 2028 and beat China."
+Transportation Secretary Sean Duffy, who has been serving as the interim NASA administrator, congratulated Isaacman on X, wishing the new administrator "success as he begins his tenure and leads NASA as we go back to the Moon in 2028 and beat China."

 Isaacman also became the first private citizen to carry out a spacewalk.